RadiologyInfo - The radiology information resource for patients

 • In a fine needle aspiration, a fine gauge needle and a syringe withdraw fluid or clusters of cells.

-How is it performed?
+How is the procedure performed?

-Imaging-guided, minimally invasive procedures such needle biopsy of lung nodules are most often performed by a specially trained interventional radiologist.
+Imaging-guided, minimally invasive procedures such as needle biopsy of lung nodules are most often performed by a specially trained interventional radiologist.

 For nodules that are small and deep within the lung, or located near blood vessels, airways or nerves, CT allows better planning of the needle path for a safe biopsy.